• Skip to primary navigation

 How to Make the Filling for Stuffed Acorn Squash

 • 4) In the last 15 minutes of the baking time, finely dice the onion, mince the garlic, and chop the kale, removing the tough stem.
-Then, heat the remaining 2 tablespoon oil in a large pan.
+Then, heat the remaining 2 tbsp oil in a large pan.
 Once hot, add the onion and garlic and sauté for 3 minutes, or until the onion becomes tender and translucent.

 • 5) Stir in the kale and cook for a further minute, then add the cooked quinoa, cranberries, and chickpeas, and mix until everything is evenly distributed.